 Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.

 Forming an LLC in Maine can be both affordable and is simple enough for most people to start on their own.
 That said, it’s not a bad idea to have a legal professional like While the filing is pretty straightforward, it’s nice to have some support if you have questions, alerts when the annual report is due, forms like operating agreements, banking resolutions and more.
-There are companies like IncFile or Swyft Filings and others that do all of this for only $49.
+There are companies like IncFile or ZenBusiness and others that do all of this for as little as $49.

 To form a Limited Liability Company in Maine, file the Certificate of Formation with the Maine Secretary of State.
 The LLC filing fee for standard processing is $175.